hashicorp/terraform-website/content/source/docs/extend/guides/v2-upgrade-guide.html.md

 `helper/schema.ResourceData.SetId(“”)` and return no errors if a Not Found response is encountered, instead.

+## Deprecation of `helper/schema.SchemaValidateFunc`
+The `helper/schema.SchemaValidateFunc` type and the properties that use it, including `helper/schema.Schema.ValidateFunc`, are now deprecated in favor of `helper/schema.SchemaValidateDiagFunc`, which gains awareness for diagnostics, allowing more accurate errors to be returned.

+The `helper/validation` helper functions will have `helper/schema.SchemaValidateDiagFunc` equivalents of the validation functions added in a future release to ease the transition.
+Until that point, a wrapper can be used that wraps the warnings and errors returned from `helper/schema.SchemaValidateFunc` in a `diag.Diagnostics`.

 ## Removal of `helper/mutexkv` Package
 The `helper/mutexkv` package provided convenience helpers for managing concurrency, but is not specifically related to Terraform plugin development,